rkiacnhg/rkiacnhg.github.io/index.md

 ### [Using One Class VAEs to Analyze Bias in Deepfake Audio](https://www.youtube.com/watch?v=m44fEsZHE5w&list=PLp-0K3kfddPw0hVKPZa5JJL9fqLn_mUjO&index=24)
 <img src="images/ocvaepic.png?raw=true"/>

-In this project, I design and train a One-Class VAE to distinguish Real and Fake Audio from [ASVSpoof 2019](https://www.asvspoof.org/index2019.html), then analyze whether the model is biased towards a gender, in hopes of answering the question, is it easier to generate Deepfake Audio of one gender over another? [(github)](https://github.com/rkiacnhg/deepfake-audio-detection-with-ocvae)
+In this project, I design and train a One-Class VAE to distinguish Real and Fake Audio from [ASVSpoof 2019](https://www.asvspoof.org/index2019.html), then analyze whether the model is biased towards a gender, to answer the question, is it easier to generate Deepfake Audio of one gender over another? [(github)](https://github.com/rkiacnhg/deepfake-audio-detection-with-ocvae)

 ---
 ### [Sequentializing Pytorch's Parallel Implementation of Attention for Transformers](https://github.com/rkiacnhg/sequentializing-attention-pytorch/blob/main/sequentializing_attention.ipynb)